Skip to content

 Extreme Heat and Community Partnerships

-The Collaborative on Extreme Heat Events will host a participatory, virtual workshop in April 2024 to bring together public health and other public sector representatives, academic and research partners, community partners and other organizations with a role in extreme heat preparedness or response.
-The aims of the workshop include:
+The Collaborative on Extreme Heat Events held a participatory, virtual workshop in April 2024 to bring together public health and other public sector representatives, academic and research partners, community partners and other organizations with a role in extreme heat preparedness or response.

 • Nurturing a transdisciplinary network from the metropolitan areas of Vancouver, Seattle and Portland focused on climate and health equity.